 How to Write Clearly About Complex Topics: 8 Tips

 “Write what you know” is classic writing advice.
-But when it comes to complex business topics, I think it needs a rewrite: “Write what you know in a way your readers will care about.”
+But when it comes to writing expert content about complex business topics, I think it needs a rewrite: “Write what you know in a way your readers will care about.”

 Here’s what happens: You want to explain something important, something that could help potential customers, hires or investors.
 You know it inside out.
 The problem is, when you sit down to write, you get so involved in the details that you forget all about your reader.
 You’re too focused on sounding good and being right.

 Sure, readers have a shorter attention span these days.
 That’s true.
 But the bigger issue is that when you write a long, dense, difficult article, it doesn’t matter if the reader has time or attention.
 You didn’t earn their time — they’ve already moved on.